What You Can Expect

 Of course, coffee hour nowadays might have Mexican dishes, Mediterranean hummus, Southern pulled pork, and any variety of delicious food you can imagine.
 We ourselves are from many backgrounds, because Orthodoxy is not about Ethnicity.
 Orthodoxy is about Faith.
 It's not about who we are.
 It's about Whom we serve.

-We also say the Lord's Prayer at every service in all the languages of the people present.
+We also say the Lord's Prayer at every Sunday liturgy in all the languages of the people present.
 So, when you come, you will hear the prayer "Our Father Who art in Heaven" in Russian, Arabic, Spanish, Romanian, Greek, and English.
 Even though the rest of the service is in English, we love to say the Lord's Prayer in languages from around the world.
 Come join your voice with ours!

-If you are looking for a church that welcomes you and encourages you, accepts everyone and doesn't judge, that reads the Bible and fills its worship services with teachings from the Scriptures, and that still believes the same, unchanging beliefs that Jesus Christ taught to His original apostles and followers, then we hope you will join us.
+If you are looking for a church that welcomes you and encourages you, accepts everyone and doesn't judge, that reads the Bible and fills its worship services with teachings from the Scriptures, and that still believes in the same, unchanging beliefs that Jesus Christ taught to His original apostles and followers, then we hope you will join us.

 Does the original Church still exist?
 Can a living branch of it really be growing in Texas?
 We'll say what Philip the Apostle said to Nathaniel under the fig tree: "Come and see!"